mikehostetler/amplify/store/readme.md

 detection. `amplify.store` also handles serializing to and from a JavaScript object using JSON serialization where necessary.

+Note: Because of the JSON dependency, you need to add [json2.js](https://github.com/douglascrockford/JSON-js) for support in IE 5.
+IE 6, and IE 7.

 ## Usage

 	amplify.store( string key, mixed value [, hash options ] )